Dasor/Vulnhub-Writeups/writeups/bellatrix.md

 $6$1eIjsdebFF9/rsXH$NajEfDYUP7p/sqHdyOIFwNnltiRPwIU0L14a8zyQIdRUlAomDNrnRjTPN5Y/WirDnwMn698kIA5CV8NLdyGiY0:ihateharrypotter
 ```

-Once loged as the new user we have a restricted shell called rbash but we can easily break out like this
+Once logged as the new user we have a restricted shell called rbash but we can easily break out like this

 ```shell
 lestrange@bellatrix:/var/www/html/c2VjcmV0cw==$ cd